“You have a voice. And you have God’s permission to use it.

 “Being a Jesus-follower, trusting in God’s sovereignty, and believing in our hearts that God is in control, doesn’t absolve us from speaking out or taking action against injustice.”

 “Raising your voice is never about creating disruption for disruption’s sake.
 It’s always about disrupting something in order to bring about change, something new that better reflects the hope and fullness of the gospel and the kingdom of God here on earth as it is in heaven.”

 I’ll finish with a video clip.
 This has no association with the book, but I think it ties in well with the message.
 It’s a song from Sister Act the Musical which is also entitled “Raise Your Voice.”

-I’m grateful to IVP for access to a complementary digital copy of most of this book in exchange for an honest review.
+I’m grateful to IVP for access to a complementary digital copy of this book in exchange for an honest review.
 I only share books here that I believe will genuinely be beneficial to my readers.